gdraheim/timetrack-odoo/README.md

     mo 5:00 app1 extended frontend

 This can be pushed to Odoo with `./zeit2odoo.py -f zeit.txt update`.
 It defaults to dryrun and the real write operations are done when adding `-y`.
+For Jira you need to to configure a ticket number `>> app1 BUG-1234` so that the tool knows where to add worklog entries when using `./zeit2jira.py -f zeit.txt update`.

-And of course, it only works when the basic setup was done where you have configured the urls and login credentials.
+Surley, it only works when the basic setup was done where you have configured the urls and login credentials.
+However for the biggest part you need to setup the mapping of different work topics to their Odoo and Jira accounts.
+If you do already have data in Odoo then you can get a `zeit` summary from it for a quick start with `./odoo2data.py lastmonth zeit`.

 * [setup.quickstart](setup.quickstart.md) - the BASIC SETUP takes about one hour